 Any building or surface with a fragile roof, e.g. PVC sheeting, etc., must be marked with a prominent warning notice affixed to the approaches of the areas of fragile roofing.
 Persons must not step on any part of such a roof, and where persons must gain access to such a roof, crawling boards must be used.
 If crawling boards cannot be used then a properly constructed scaffold shall be erected.

-Any roof which is regularly frequented by personnel for any purpose must be fits with a guard rail and toeboards to prevent falls.
+Any roof which is regularly frequented by personnel for any purpose must be fitted with a guard rail and toeboards to prevent falls.

 A roof with a pitch of more than 30° must also be fitted with secure crawling boards in addition to guard rails and toeboards if used for access.